IUnknown68/n-d-map/README.md

 // etc
 // or equally for NDEMap

-const m = new NDMap(2);
+// create a map with two dimensions const m = new NDMap(2);

+// set a value (e.g. a CMS-page via language and ID) m.set('en', 'index', page);

+// get a value
+const page = m.get('en', 'index');

+// iterate over all entries
+for (let entry of m) { ... }

+// or just keys
+for (let entry of m.keys()) { ... }

 ```

 ### Implementations

+Basically ND-maps are trees with a fixed depth.
+So you could as well use a tree.
+Just that with a fixed depth, the implementation can be greatly simplified, and
+that's what n-d-map does.

 There are two implementations available: `NDMap`, a true multidimensional map,
 and `NDEMap`, that uses just one flat map, and tampers with the keys to do so.

 In most cases you should be fine with either of them.
 There are, however, reasons to
-choose the one over the other:
+choose one over the other.

+You should use `NDMap` when

-- You want to use anything as a key, not just strings:
+- you want to use anything as a key, not just strings
-  Use `NDMap`.
-- You can't decide on a separator:
+- you can't decide on a separator
-  Use `NDMap`.
-- You need to preserve the order in which the iterators return values.
-A `Map`'s
+- you think you need to mess with the branches (and not just the leaves), like
+  you need to know the number of entries per dimension or so.
+In this case
+  `NDMap._getEntry(keys)` will be your friend.

+You should use `NDEMap` when

+- order matters.
-  iterators return elements in the order as they were inserted.
+  Iterators of a `Map` return elements in the order as they were inserted.
 This order may
-  be different in a `NDMap`, due to the simplicity of the implementation.
-So in
+  be different in a `NDMap`, due to the simplicity of the implementation. `NDMap` iterates
-  this case better use a `NDEMap`.
+  strictly depth-first, and does keep track of the insertion order across dimensions.
+  However, within a dimension the order is preserved.
+- you have a **huge** map, and you frequently need to know the
+  overall size. `NDMap` determines the size when you ask for it (via `Map.size`)
+  by adding the sizes of all leaf-maps.
+Means, it iterates through all branches.
+  This can take some time.

-`NDMap` is implemented as a `Map` (of `Map`s (...)).
+`NDMap` is implemented as a `Map` (of `Map`s (of `Map`s (...))).
 This means, everything that is
-valid about keys in a `Map` is as well valid for an `NDMap` (type of key, equality).
+valid about keys in a `Map` is as well valid for an `NDMap` (types, equality).
 But this goes for the price of messing up the order.

 `NDEMap` is implemented by simply mapping arrays of keys to strings: